Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Conclusions

-The framework presented in the present work can be extended to studying the hyperon polarization at other beam energies at RHIC and LHC.
+The framework presented in this work can be extended to studying the hyperon polarization at other beam energies at RHIC and LHC.
 However, apart from the medium geometry and longitudinal flow profile, other effects might be crucial for understanding the polarization phenomenology at lower collision energies.
 For instance, the electromagnetic field produced in energetic nuclear collisions can cause directional drift of charged quarks and thus affect the splitting of global polarization between $\Lambda$ and $\bar{\Lambda}$~\cite{Peng:2022cya,Guo:2019joy,Xu:2022hql}.
 The deformation of nuclear structure may also contribute to the polarization of hyperons~\cite{Hammelmann:2019vwd,Xi:2023isk,Ma:2022dbh,STAR:2023eck,Jing:2023zrh}.
-In addition, the correlation between the hyperon polarization and its directed flow found in this work can be further extended to correlation with hard probe observables for an even more stringent constraint on the QGP properties~\cite{Jiang:2022vxe,Jiang:2022uoe,Zhao:2021vmu,Ma:2017ybx,ALICE:2019oyn,Sambataro:2022sns,Minissale:2023bno}.
+Finally, since all final-state observables are affected by the initial-state settings of the medium evolution, involving more observables, including the directed flow and global polarization, into the Bayesian analysis on model parameters would further improve our knowledge on the initial condition of the QGP.
 These aspects will be explored in our upcoming efforts.